jmxpearson/duke-julia-ssri/README.md

 Planning for the Duke SSRI Julia Short Course, February 11, 2016.

 # Topics to be covered:
+## Overview: Why Julia?
+- Goals:
+    - as easy to use as Python or R
+    - within a factor of 2 of FORTRAN or C
+- General-purpose language (web server, systems, etc.), but focused on technical computing
+- Under what conditions should I consider switching to Julia?

 ## Julia basics
 1. Interactive usage
     - running the REPL; running Jupyter and IJulia